 What is the Temperature of “Cold” Tire Pressure?

 Your RV tires are designed to carry a certain load at a certain air pressure.
-That target cold tire pressure is assuming an "average" ambient air temperature of 70°F. Of course, we are not all so lucky to be in 70-degree weather all year, so how does this affect things if you are in extreme temperatures?
+Cold tire pressure simply means tires that have had time to cool down after a day of driving.
+Of course, the temperature outside will have an affect on what the actual temperature of your tire settles in at.
+Ambient temperature is often considered room temperature, or about 70 degrees, but it is really about your specific ambient temperature of the region you are in.
+Of course, we are not all so lucky to be in 70-degree weather all year, so how does this affect things if you are in extreme temperatures?
 I don’t know of anyone that RVs in Minnesota in the middle of the winter, but for the sake of taking a look at an extreme case, let’s pretend.
 If your tire pressure is 100 PSI at 70 degrees, what will it be at 0 degrees?
 Knowing the answer to this question will help you optimize your tire performance and keep your tires in good condition for thousands of happy miles on the road.

 Relationship Between Ambient Temperature and Tire Pressure